 In an effort to attract and retain students and workers as part of its skilled visa programme, Australia has extended its post-study work visas for Hong Kong passport holders to 5 years.
 You must be under 50 years of age, meet the English language requirements, and hold an eligible visa.

-Like New Zealand, this visa allows your immediate family to join you in Australia.
+This visa allows your immediate family to join you in Australia.
 You must have adequate health insurance for the duration of your stay.

 Length of stay: 5 years for Hong Kong passport holders; up to 18 months for the Graduate Work visa; and 2-4 years (depending on the qualification) the Post-Study Work visa